rafaelcfreire/rafaelcfreire.github.com/_posts/2015-02-24-useful-tools-to-test-the-responsiveness-of-your-site.md

 ## DURING IMPLEMENTATION

 Major moderns browsers have their ours developer tools.
-Although it is a embedded feature, they are extremely mature with all that is needed to develop a page fully responsive together with <a href="http://www.w3schools.com/cssref/css3_pr_mediaquery.asp" target="_blank">Media Queries</a>
+Although it is a embedded feature, they are higly mature with all that is needed to develop a page fully responsive together with <a href="http://www.w3schools.com/cssref/css3_pr_mediaquery.asp" target="_blank">Media Queries</a> which you can emulate different types of screen.

 ## AFTER DEPLOYMENT

+The 'After Deployment' tools are important for the overall look, to catch specific details that are hard to be tracked during development

 http://ami.responsivedesign.is